linuxboot/heads-wiki/Beginner-Installation-Guide.md

 If the output is good then unlock the descriptor and ME regions with ifdtool:

 ```
-~/heads/build/coreboot-4.8.1/util/ifdtool/ifdtool -u read21.bin
+~/heads/build/coreboot-4.8.1/util/ifdtool/ifdtool -u ~/bottom.bin
 ```

-The resulting file will be called `read21.bin.new` and should be located in the same directory as `read21.bin`.
+The resulting file will be called `bottom.bin.new` and should be located in the same directory as `bottom.bin`.

 Remove all of the ME firmware that is not necessary to boot from the unlocked rom file:

 ```
-python me_cleaner.py -r -t -d -S -O clean_flash.bin read21.bin.new --extract-me extracted_me.rom
+python me_cleaner.py -r -t -d -S -O clean_flash.bin bottom.bin.new --extract-me extracted_me.rom
 ```

 Flash `clean_flash.bin` to the SPI flash chip: